 - Structural Steel Ironworker

 - Iron Guardrail Installer

 Is There Job Demand for Structural Iron and Steel Workers?

 In the United States, there were 70,200 jobs for Structural Iron or Steel Worker in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Structural Iron or Steel Worker by 2026.
 The BLS estimates 8,700 yearly job openings in this field.

 The states with the most job growth for Structural Iron or Steel Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Louisiana.
 These states have the worst job growth for this type of profession.

 The salary for Structural Iron and Steel Workers ranges between about $32,240 and $93,760 a year.

 Structural Iron and Steel Workers who work in New Jersey, New York, or Illinois, make the highest salaries.

-How much do Structural Iron and Steel Workers make in different U.S. states?
+Below is a list of the median annual salaries for Structural Iron and Steel Workers in different U.S. states.